damienlachaume/VotingTests/README.md

 Test scenario was built chronologically in order to reuse every data as much as possible.

-To do that, `describes` are used to cover the following functions in the smart contract :
+To do that, `describe` are used to cover the following functions in the smart contract :

 - addVoter
 - addProposal